-Any discussion of panhandling diversion must begin with the recognition that many, possibly most, panhandlers are not people experiencing homelessness.
-In some cases, they are individuals being trafficked.
-Whatever the case may be, this is an area where the business stakeholder group expressed some concern and a desire to improve conditions as many shopping centers and commercial areas have become magnets for panhandlers, some possibly being homeless.
-The City of Anaheim's program Be the Change, Keep the Change encourages people to donate to the nonprofit Anaheim Community Foundation rather than provide funds to people panhandling on the streets and sidewalks.
-The organization then funds outreach efforts, including bus passes and hygiene kits used by social workers to begin conversations with the homeless; and funds family reunification travel and other services.
+City of Anaheim's program Be the Change, Keep the Change encourages people to donate to the nonprofit Anaheim Community Foundation which funds outreach efforts, including bus passes and hygiene kits used by social workers to begin conversations with the homeless; funds family reunification travel and other services.
 The general concept is for people to donate to this program rather than give money directly to individuals who might use the funds to purchase items that do not help the individual with basic needs, such as alcohol or drugs.
 This type of program was requested by some members of the business community when staff met with this stakeholder group.
 It has been used in some communities where panhandling is seen as a public nuisance and community perception is often negatively impacted by the act of panhandling.
-Staff intends to further research options to address panhandling.
+It should be noted that in many cases, panhandlers are not individuals experiencing homelessness, but rather, people panhandling for other reasons.
+In some cases, they are individuals being trafficked.
+These situations may require other outreach and law enforcement efforts.